JanPretorius98/20713479-FMX-Prac/README.md

 This repository contains the materials for the Financial Econometrics 871 practical test, including datasets, utility scripts for analysis, and documentation templates for questions and presentations.

+##  Internal Note/To Do:
+- Fix presentation notes of Question 1 (specifically the boxplots)

 ##  Note on question documentation:

 Documentation for questions will follow this general format: